amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

    <img src="images/instance.png"/><br/>

-4. To see your Node.js app on the web, obtain the public IP address of your load balancer with **az network public-ip show** command.
+4. To see your Node.js app on the web, obtain the public IP address of your load balancer with **az network public-ip show** command.<br/>
-      Please provide the following values while running the below command :<br/>
+      - Please provide the following values while running the below command :<br/>
           - resource-group :- Enter your **Resource Group** name.<br/>
            - name :- Your **Scale Set** name.<br/>
   ```